Boris Vian: Later years

-The year 1948 saw the birth of Vian's daughter, Carole.
+Vian's daughter, Carole, was born in 1948.
 He continued his literary career by writing Vernon Sullivan novels, and also published poetry collections: Barnum's Digest (1948) and Cantilènes en gelée (Cantelinas in Jelly, 1949).

-Vian also started writing plays, the first of which, L'Équarrissage pour tous (Slaughter for Everyone), was staged the year it was written, 1950.
-The same year saw the publication of Vian's third major novel, L'Herbe rouge (The Red Grass).
+Vian started writing plays, the first of which, L'Équarrissage pour tous (Slaughter for Everyone), was staged the year it was written, 1950.
+The same year he published his third major novel, L'Herbe rouge (The Red Grass).
 This was a much darker story than its predecessors, centering on a man who built a giant machine that could help him psychoanalyze his soul.
-Like the previous two books, it did not sell well; Vian's financial situation had been steadily worsening since late 1948, and he was forced to take up translation of English-language literature and articles in order to get by.
-Vian separated from his wife, and in 1950 he met Ursula Kübler (1928–2010), a Swiss dancer; the two started an affair, and in 1951 Vian divorced Michelle.
-Ursula and Boris married in 1954.
+Like the previous two books, it did not sell well.
+Since Vian's financial situation had been steadily worsening since late 1948, he was forced to take up translation of English-language literature and articles in order to get by.

+Vian and his wife separated in this period.
+In 1950 he met Ursula Kübler (1928–2010), a Swiss dancer, and the two started an affair.
+In 1951 Vian divorced Michelle.
+He married Ursula in 1954.

-Vian's last novel, L'Arrache-cœur (The Heartsnatcher), was published in 1953, yet again to poor sales and Vian effectively stopped writing fiction.
-The only work that appeared after 1953 was a revised version of L'automne à Pékin, published 1956.
+Vian's last novel, L'Arrache-cœur (The Heartsnatcher), was published in 1953, but earned only poor sales.
+Vian effectively stopped writing fiction.
+The only work that he published after 1953 was a revised version of L'automne à Pékin (1956).

 He concentrated on a new field, song-writing and performing, and continued writing poetry.
 Vian's songs were successful; in 1954 he embarked on his first tour as singer-songwriter.
-By 1955, when he was working as art director for Philips, Vian was active in a wide variety of fields: song-writing, opera, screenplays and several more plays.
-His first album, Chansons possibles et impossibles (Possible and Impossible Songs), was also recorded in 1955.
+By 1955, when he was working as record producer for Philips, Vian was active in a wide variety of fields: song-writing, opera, screenplays and several more plays.
+His first album, Chansons possibles et impossibles (Possible and Impossible Songs), was recorded in 1955.
 He wrote the first French rock and roll songs with his friend Henri Salvador, who sang them under the nickname Henry Cording.
 He also wrote "Java Pour Petula" (a song about an English girl arriving in France, written in Parisian argot) for Petula Clark's first concert performances in France.